 The best way to travel around Japan in by train.
 You’ll want to purchase a 7-day Japan Rail Pass.
 The pass allows you to travel on all JR trains throughout Japan, including the high-speed Shinkansen bullet trains, for either 7, 14 or 21 consecutive days.
 It’s the most economical and worry-free way to travel.
 Travel in Japan is not cheap and the cost of buying individual tickets will far exceed the cost of the Japan Rail Pass.

 Just remember, you have to purchase it before entering the country and give time for it to be delivered to you.
+Read our guide on where to buy a Japan Rail Pass and if it’s worth it.

 When planning your Japan itinerary, keep in mind the distance between each destination (for instance, the train from Tokyo to Kyoto takes 3:15).
 As long as there is a train linking each of your chosen cities, you’ll be able to easily travel around the country.